amvitkus/ChicagoBearsQuizzler/README.md

 TO DO:

-Will likely do another rewrite in Kotlin, MVC patter.
+Will likely do another rewrite in Kotlin, MVC pattern.
 Make the app look cleaner and more professional.

 Add more questions, maybe add multiple choice ones.